 A House in Bali, by Colin McPhee

-Colin McPhee, a young Canadian-American composer just out of college, also travelled to South East Asia, but to study the people, culture, and music of Bali.
-Littered with lyrical prose his book, A House in Bali is a warm-hearted account of island life, and a great introduction to exotic Indonesia.
+Colin McPhee, a young Canadian-American composer just out of college, also travelled to South East Asia, but to study the people, culture and music of Bali.
+Littered with lyrical prose, A House in Bali is his warm-hearted account of island life, and a great introduction to exotic Indonesia.

 Tales of the South Pacific, by James A. Michener